Svalorzen/AI-Toolbox/README.md

 The default flags when nothing is specified are `MAKE_ALL` and `CMAKE_BUILD_TYPE=Release`.

+Note that by default `MAKE_ALL` does not build the Python bindings, as they have a minor performance hit on the C++ static libraries.
+You can easily enable them by using the flag `MAKE_PYTHON`.

 The static library files will be available directly in the build directory.
 Three separate libraries are built: `AIToolboxMDP`, `AIToolboxPOMDP` and